 You can grill and cook meat without thawing it first, but you definitely want to avoid this for large cuts of meat.

-This is safer than smoking it because you'll be operating at higher temperatures that kill most bacteria.
+This is safer than smoking meat because you'll be operating at higher temperatures that kill most bacteria.

 However, keep in mind that you’ll spend 50% more time in the kitchen if you don’t thaw the meat first.

 This method won’t work for all types of meat, but it does work for steaks and chicken ribs:

 - If you’re using an oven, preheat it to the lowest possible temperature.

 - Put your steak or ribs on the grill or in the oven.

 - Check the internal temperature.
 It shouldn’t rise above 90°F.